-- Demonstrate competency in a foreign language through the 135 level.
+- 1. Demonstrate competency in a foreign language through the 135 level.
 This competency is ordinarily achieved by successful completion of the three-course sequence: 115, 125, and 135.
 No courses in the sequence may be taken on a pass-fail, correspondence, or audit basis.
 Placement into other than the beginning course of the sequence is achieved by acceptable performance on the Foreign Language Competency Examination.
 See the foreign language department for details on the examinations.
 Latin and other languages not in use will not be accepted. - A two-quarter internship with a company involved in international business in the Seattle area, approved by the Albers Placement Center. - 3.
 A minimum of one quarter (15 quarter credits) of related studies abroad in an acceptable program.
 The course work must be approved prior to study abroad by the Albers School and Seattle University. - 4.
-International studies minor. - Major requirements must earn a C- grade or better.
+International studies minor.